akeru-inc/xcnotary/README.md

 - When notarization fails, `xcnotary` will connect to `https://osxapps-ssl.itunes.apple.com/` on port 443 to retrieve the failure log.

+### Service response

+Apple [documentation](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow) advises: "Always check the log file, even if notarization succeeds, because it might contain warnings that you can fix prior to your next submission."

+`xcnotary` will fetch and display the notarization service response upon completion.

 # Bundle pre-checks

 `xcnotary` attempts to check the input for some [common notarization issues](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution/resolving_common_notarization_issues) before uploading it to Apple.
 While not foolproof, these checks may potentially save you minutes waiting for a response only to fail due to an incorrect code signing flag.